 A bit hesitant and helpless, Wick leaves for Rome only to realize later that he was tricked by Santino as a $7 million bounty is up on his name by him.
 Now, not only must he go underground and protect himself but also put an end to Santino’s evil plans.

 The first half of the film is a pure build up for the second.
 After the kinetic opening scene, the plot unfolds at a languid pace.
 The narrative stays velvety smooth, identical to the first installment.
 Till John meets Gianna in Rome, there is no action.
-It is not a complaint considering it all works in the film’s favor.
+I’m not complaining considering it all works in the film’s favor.
 The level of tension swiftly rises as we see the man on his concluding mission button up and check his new toys (read: guns) to play with, later in the party.

 The scale of the film is expectedly grander with cinematographer Dan Laustsen’s phenomenal work behind the camera.
 He lends it an exquisitely artful touch in spite of it being a commercial entertainer.
 From New York City to Rome, everything is captured to perfection.
 The set-pieces dazzle as well.
 Be it the sizzling chase set beneath the catacombs in Rome or the inventive combat scene in New York Subway, everything looks awesome.
 Even the climax set in an art gallery is brilliant.
 (The blood stains on the wall heighten the artistic appeal).